primaryodors/primarydock/README.md

 - Does not require CMake, but can be built on any recent *nix system using make, g++, and the C++14 Standard Library;
 - Interatomic parameters stored in flat text files that can be edited without recompiling the application.

+PrimaryDock comes with Pepteditor, a tool for editing proteins using a scripting language.

+PrimaryDock also offers a web interface that allows you to run a local copy of the same data explorer pages that power the PrimaryOdors website.

-To Use PrimaryDock, please first clone the repository, then execute the following command:
+To Use PrimaryDock and Pepteditor, please first clone the repository, then execute the following commands:

 ```
 make primarydock
+make pepteditor
 ```

 If you are a developer contributing to the project, you can use `make` to build everything and run the test reports, or